Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

 ### Required Properties

 * `version`: The version of the app that this manifest installs, per the [JSON schema definition](https://github.com/lukesampson/scoop/blob/master/schema.json#L527-L530).
+* <a name="hash"/>`hash`: A string or array of strings with a file hash for each URL in `url`.
+Hashes are SHA256 by default, but you can use SHA512, SHA1 or MD5 by prefixing the hash string with 'sha512:', 'sha1:' or 'md5:'.
+* <a name="bin"/>`bin`: A string or array of strings of programs (executables or scripts) to make available on the user's path.
+    * You can also create an alias shim which uses a different name to the real executable and (optionally) passes arguments to the executable.
+Instead of just using a string for the executable, use e.g: `[ "program.exe", "alias", "--arguments" ]`.
+See [busybox](https://github.com/ScoopInstaller/Main/blob/master/bucket/busybox.json) for an example.
+    * However if you declare just one shim like this, you must ensure it's enclosed in an outer array, e.g:
+      `"bin": [ [ "program.exe", "alias" ] ]`.
+Otherwise it will be read as separate shims.

 ### Optional Properties